 Second, vertical exchanges may have low expected returns.
-Since people higher up in the organizational hierarchy tend to have more discretion (see, however, the sixth point in this section), they can offer bigger favors than those lower down.
+Since people higher up in the organizational hierarchy tend to have more discretion (see, however, point 6 of this section), they can offer bigger favors than those lower down.
 However, people with more discretion are fewer in number, and their favors are likely to be much sought after.
 They are likely to charge more for their favors and the chances of getting them are lower than the favors from one's co-workers.
 Low probability of high payoff equals low expected returns.
-Therefore, unless the favors required can only come from one's superiors, one usually does not resort to vertical exchanges.
+Therefore, unless the favors required can only come from one's superiors, vertical exchanges are not usually resorted to (see also point 5 in this section).

-Third, systemwide vertical exchanges may be difficult to arrange.
-When individual contributions to output are easy to measure and individual effort levels are independent of co-workers, favors are more likely to be exchanged vertically with one's superiors for extra rewards.
+Third, system-wide vertical exchanges may be difficult to arrange.
+When individual contributions to output are easy to measure and individual effort levels need not depend on those of co-workers, favors are more likely to be exchanged vertically with one's superiors for extra rewards.
 Most horizontal favor exchanges are then simply means to facilitate vertical favor exchanges.
 For example, salesmen and university professors who can improve their individual performance with only minimal cooperation from their co-workers are likely to seek vertical exchanges.
 On the other hand, when individual effort levels are highly interdependent and individual contributions to output are hard to measure, it is difficult for individual employees to engage in vertical exchanges with their superiors.
 They are better off by observing group norms on work efforts.
 Such horizontal exchanges are, for example, typical of assembly-line workers who cannot individually speed up joint operations independent of their co-workers' work pace.

-The difficulty of effecting systemwide vertical exchanges in such situations can be formalized by the dynamics of a prisoners' dilemma (PD) game.
+The difficulty of effecting system-wide vertical exchanges in such situations can be formalized by the dynamics of a prisoners' dilemma (PD) game.
 In a PD situation, an escape from a collectively inferior solution is possible only if a viable critical mass of participation can be achieved.
 A critical mass is viable if the payoff to those who opt for a collectively better solution would at least be as high as their payoff at the previous collectively worse situation.
 Since it is always individually advantageous to defect from an unstable though collectively better PD solution, such a critical mass of participation may be very difficult to achieve.
 For example, if employees turn out a better product by exercising greater care in their jobs, the organization may be able to pay everybody more with the higher profit.
 However, if enough employees exercise greater care, some employees will be individually better off exercising less care.
-If enough employees withhold their best efforts, the quality improvement and higher pay will not occur.
+If enough employees withhold their best efforts, the quality improvement and higher pay will not materialize.